 He said the group would continue to target wealthy Pakistanis, government officials and foreigners from non-Muslim countries for kidnappings.
 Banks were hit because they charged interest and therefore violated Islamic law, he said.

 In Karachi, four bank robberies this year have netted $2.3 million, according to a community police organization.
-The Taliban are suspected in three of them.
+The Taliban are suspected in three of them."We are not fighting on that front line against the Pakistani army or NATO forces in Afghanistan, but we are contributing to the jihad through this way," the militant said on condition that his real name not be used.

 Police are not allowed to travel to the tribal-administered areas where the Pakistani Taliban and other militants are based.
 This status, dating back to British colonial times, means the area has long been attractive to criminals on the run or for those running criminal enterprises.